-The concept of ESG and how businesses manage impending impacts and uncover opportunities is continually evolving.
-PMBT recognises the importance to innovate and promote the integration of sustainability throughout the Group's activities.
-The Sustainability Policy is driven by PMBT's Management team that have engaged in the development of priorities across three (3) sustainability themes.
+PMBT acknowledges the importance to innovate and promote the integration of sustainability throughout the Group's activities and has in place a Sustainability Policy as guiding principle.
+The Sustainability Policy is driven by PMBT's Management team who have engaged in the development of priorities across three (3) sustainability themes.